The Eternal Champion (novel)

-In the story, John Daker, an ordinary man in the 20th century, is pulled through time and space to the tomb of Erekosë, a long-dead hero of a version of Earth that may be the distant past or distant future.
+In the story, John Daker, an ordinary 20th century man, is pulled through time and space to the tomb of Erekosë, a long-dead hero of a version of Earth that may be the distant past or distant future.
 Daker realizes he is the reincarnation of the warrior Erekosë and is now being called to assume that identity again by the people he once served.
-Daker also sees memories of other lives he's lived or will live and realizes he is one of many incarnations of the Eternal Champion, a key figure in the mythology of Michael Moorcock's multiverse.
+Daker also sees memories of other lives he has lived or will live and realizes he is one of many incarnations of the Eternal Champion, a key figure in the mythology of Michael Moorcock's multiverse.
 The Eternal Champion is often called to restore or maintain the multiverse's balance between the cosmic forces of Law and Chaos.
-With his memories of Daker's life and family quickly dimming, the warrior accepts his identity as Erekosë and joins a great war, armed with a radioactive sword called Kanajana.
+With his memories of Daker's life and family quickly dimming, the warrior accepts his identity as Erekosë, and armed with a radioactive sword called Kanajana, joins a great war between humans and an alien race, the Eldren.
 Throughout the novel, he is skeptical about the just nature of the war he fights and feels conflicted about his duty to humanity in contrast to his duty as an Eternal Champion who may need to defy humanity.
-He is also occasionally tormented by the lingering memories and principles of his 20th century life, as well as glimpses of his others lives.
+He is also occasionally tormented by the lingering memories and principles of his 20th century life, as well as glimpses of his other lives under a multiplicity of names.

 Many incarnations of Moorcock's Eternal Champion are unaware they serve this role and/or have no memories of their other lives.
 Daker/Erekosë stands apart by being able to remember aspects of his multiple lives.
 While his books were not as popular as those featuring some of Moorcock's other characters, Erekosë is frequently mentioned in other stories of the author's multiverse.
 Along with his own novels, the character has appeared in crossover stories involving other Eternal Champion incarnations.
 His radioactive, poisonous sword echoes the vampiric, living sword Stormbringer wielded by the other aspect of the Eternal Champion called Elric.